timescale/pgai/docs/vectorizer.md

 #### Returns

-`ai.drop_vectorizer` doesn't return a value, but it performs several cleanup operations.
+`ai.drop_vectorizer` does not return a value, but it performs several cleanup operations.

 ## View vectorizer status